Photo by Cassie Mira

 Their poem-play "The Geisha Author Interviews," also from The Heart's Traffic was nominated for a John Cauble Short Play Award.
 Chen has also been awarded residencies and fellowships from Soul Mountain Retreat, Vermont Studio Center, the Fine Arts Work Center, the Paden Institute, Virginia Center for the Creative Arts, Millay Colony for the Arts, the Norman Mailer Center, Ragdale Foundation and Can Serrat.

 A graduate of Tufts University, they earned an MFA in Creative Writing and Writing for the Performing Arts from the University of California, Riverside and a PhD at the University of Wisconsin Milwaukee.
-They currently teach creative writing at Sam Houston State University and currently teaches courses in the Interdisciplinary Arts department at the University of Washington Bothell campus.
+Chen has taught creative writing at Sam Houston State University and currently teaches courses in the Interdisciplinary Arts department at the University of Washington Bothell campus.

 from A Conversation with Ching-In Chen